Time-Series Registration

 • moving_images (list[itk.Image]) – List of moving images to reconstruct

-• inverse_transforms (list[itk.Transform]) – List of inverse transforms (one per moving image) from fixed space to moving space
+• inverse_transforms (list[itk.Transform]) – List of inverse transforms (one per moving image), each used to warp the fixed image onto that moving image’s grid

 • upsample_to_fixed_resolution (bool, optional) – If True, reconstructed images will be upsampled to isotropic resolution (mean of fixed image’s X and Y spacing) while maintaining their original origin and direction.
 Default: False